DakkuaDev/the-haunted-mansion-godot/README.md

 ______________________________________________________________________________________________

-Known Issues

-W/A/S/D and P, don´t work properly.
-Use keyboard arrows or a controller.
-Win events don´t trigger properly, so even if you have 0 seconds left to win, the screen won't trigger Warning!  ⚠️
+Warning!  ⚠️

-For some of us, it was our first Jam, an even more, it was the first time, we all used Godot Engine as an alternative to Unity, so this was really a motivation to try to learn this technology in a very short time.
+For some of us, it was our first Jam, and even more, it was the first time, we all used Godot Engine as an alternative to Unity, so this was really a motivation to try to learn this technology in a very short time.
 We encountered difficult challenges but overall was a rich experience.
 We hope you enjoy it!

 ______________________________________________________________________________________________

 CREDITS

-Game Design: Daniel Guerra Gallardo, Sara J. Triviño, Pablo López Corral

 Development / Programming: Daniel Guerra Gallardo